Naveenkumar1925/Brite-Spark-P1/DECISIONS.md

   Chosen over OpenAI/Anthropic (paid, no free tier) to stay zero-cost.
 - Offline is the end goal (no key dependency, no token limits).

-## Retrieval
+## Retrieval — why hybrid
-- Starting with simple keyword search.
-No downloads, works immediately.
+- Started with keyword search because it's simplest, needs no downloads, and works offline.
+Wanted the floor running before adding anything heavy.
-- Enough to get grounded answers running (the floor).
-Can add semantic search later only if keyword proves too weak.
-- retrieval.py: clauses split on bold § numbers, keyword-overlap search.

-  ## Retrieval (updated)
+- Keyword search FAILED on realistic questions.
+Example: asked "what is the resource limit", but the manual says "resources exceed $4,000" and never uses the word "limit".
+Keyword matches exact words, not meaning, so it missed the one clause that answered the question.
+- Why this matters: real caseworkers won't use the manual's exact wording.
+  A system that only works when the question copies the manual is useless.
+  The rubric asks for handling "the ugly inputs, not just the happy path".
+- So added semantic search (all-MiniLM-L6-v2): it matches by MEANING, so "resource limit" now finds "resources exceed $4,000".
-  - Hybrid: 70% semantic (all-MiniLM-L6-v2) + 30% keyword.
+- Kept keyword too, blended 70% semantic / 30% keyword.
+Reason for keeping
-  - Keyword alone failed real questions: "resource limit" didn't match the manual's "resources exceed $4,000".
-Semantic was needed for the floor to actually work, so this is not over-building.
+  keyword: it catches exact terms semantic can miss — clause numbers like §4.3.2, form names, specific dollar figures.
+Together they cover both meaning and exact matches.
+- This is NOT over-building: the floor (grounded answers) genuinely did not work without semantic search.
+We added it because it was needed, not to look clever.
+Everything above the floor is still being held back.
-  - Embedding model downloads ~90MB on first run (noted in README).
+- Cost: the embedding model downloads ~90MB on first run (documented in README).
+Accepted because retrieval accuracy is core to the floor.